 An iVHM system will typically manage several health and prognostic assessment system such as OLM (operational loads monitoring), SHM (structural Health Monitoring), EM (Engine Monitoring), integrating the outputs automatically and creating a global advisory.

 All the stages of an iVHM system are automated, there should be minimal human interaction required to facilitate data and information transfer.
 Human operators should only need to interact with the external systems, e.g. cockpit warning lights or maintenance ERP system.
-CRITICAL Materials SA provides PRODDIA© Framework 2.5 that can provide an integration environment for the deployment of scalable iVHM systems for any type of platform (unmanned/manned rotary or fixed wing platforms).
+CRITICAL Materials SA provides PRODDIA© Framework 2.5 that can provide an integration environment for the deployment of scalable iVHM systems for any type of platform (unmanned/manned rotary or fixed wing platforms).less

 Headquarters and Technical Center: SPINPARK Building